ericyang789/Parallel-Compute-Project/README.md

 What resources will you need to accomplish this task (AWS / compute cluster / etc.) Please let us know if you need help getting access to resources.
 We may be able to work with research computing for specific cases.
 [3-5 sentences] *

 The exact techniques we will use will depend on the outcome of the diagnostics tests so we are currently considering a multitude of possibilities leaving the doors open to the use of GPU computing and the use of clusters.
 We are likely to be using AWS EC2 and depending on whether we are working with raw sequencing data (which can be 100s of GB in size) we may require the use of S3.
+We are also looking at the potential for heterogenous CPU-GPU computing and potentially comparing algoithmic performance on different platforms e.g. cloud computing vs supercomputer.

 - AWS credits, not sure how much, GPU computing, clusters if we do MPI, Cannon cluster
 - Potential EBS storage (potentially hundreds of GB maybe more if raw sequencing data, but most likely we'll do expression data ie counts/TPM), S3 might be cheap